The determining role of covariances in large networks of stochastic neurons: Examples

 This last example illustrates again the ability of the second-order model to carry information about the distribution of the underlying Markov chain that is inaccessible to the mean-field model.

 Consider a network split into two populations \(E\) and \(I\), the former being excitatory with parameters

-Now, fix the initial state from the expectations \beq{eq.ex3.initstate} (\E{A}[E], \E{A}[I], \E{R}[E], \E{R}[I])(0) = (0.25, 0.3, 0.2, 0.25). \eeq The solution of the mean-field system converges to a limit cycle, as shown on the top left panel of Fig.~\ref{fig.ex3}.
-This solution approximates reasonably well the behavior of the underlying Markov chain, as seen from the example of trajectory shown on the top right panel of Fig.~\ref{fig.ex3}.
+Now, fix the initial state from the expectations \beq{eq.ex3.initstate} (\E{A}[E], \E{A}[I], \E{R}[E], \E{R}[I])(0) = (0.25, 0.3, 0.2, 0.25). \eeq The solution of the mean-field system converges to a limit cycle, as shown on the top left panel of Figure~\ref{fig.ex3}.
+This solution approximates reasonably well the behavior of the underlying Markov chain, as seen from the example of trajectory shown on the top right panel of Figure~\ref{fig.ex3}.

 Yet, one can wonder what happens when statistics are computed from the macroscopic behavior of multiple trajectories.
 As the trajectories are random, the oscillation periods are expected to vary among trajectories, and even among oscillations in each trajectory.
 Thus, one should expect the oscillations to decay over time when averaging many trajectories.
 This is the behavior that our second-order model reproduces.